nii-yamagishilab/AntiDeepfake/README.md

 <hr>

+## 📢 News and Updates

+[Sep.
+20, 2025] Add functions and a demo notebook for drift detection.
+Please check details [README_drift.md](./README_drift.md).

+[June 27, 2025] Initial release!!!

+[July 4, 2025] We added supplementary information to our training data to help guide your selection of which data to use.
+Please check [here](./protocols/README.md).

 ## Introduction

 The AntiDeepfake project provides a series of powerful foundation models post-trained for deepfake detection.
 The AntiDeepfake model can be used for feature extraction for deepfake detection in a zero-shot manner, or it may be further fine-tuned and optimized for a specific database or deepfake-related task.